matthewaturner/csharp_trading_bot/README.md

 # Roadmap
 Eventually I want to add the following:
- - Strategies should be able to be implemented in many different languages.
-I have already used the event pattern for sending market data and other init, finalize events which will make this easy later on.
+ - Strategies can be implemented in many different languages.
+I have already used the event pattern for sending market data, init, and finalize events which will make this easy later on.
 Can swap to GRPC or any other mechanism.
 This will allow me to use stats packages from python, R, etc. without having to implement arcane stationarity tests myself.
- - Currently the bot is backtesting only, there is a lot of work needed to plug it into a real system.
+ - Currently the bot is backtesting only, there is a lot of work needed to plug it into a real system but it is built in such a way that it is possible.
 First would come paper trading, then live trading.
+The nice thing with the design is the exact same strategy code would run in backtest vs. live modes.
  - Store my own tick data in something like Kusto, a database that is optimized for write-once-read-many workloads.
 This will enable me to build what I would call "discovery" strategies which query the universe of stocks for things like "all stocks that dropped 10% yesterday" and reliably backtest them.
  - Parse financial data from sec website.
 Wouldn't want to make this very complicated, probably just feed XBRL into an AI tool to standardize the accounting